-A 1970s motorway built to whiz traffic from London to the newly developed Stansted airport.
-An additional two-lane section was built north of there to get traffic to Cambridge, then onto what is now the A14 and then onto the A1.
+The M11 is a motorway built in the seventies to whiz traffic from London to the newly-developed Stansted airport.
+An additional two-lane section was built north of there, completed in the early eighties, to get traffic to Cambridge and then onto what is now the A14 and then onto the A1.

 Short-sighted planning gave the Stansted junction, where the M11 loses a lane, a normal roundabout interchange.
-Free-flowing links into the airport's road system have now been built at great expense and things are now flowing smoothly at long last.
+Free-flowing links into the airport's road system were built at great expense in 2002, and things are now flowing smoothly at long last.

-Three junctions are missing from the start of the motorway - this would have been the link further into London to reach Ringway 1, a proposed inner ring motorway for London.
-This link was built to different designs in the 1990s as the A12 between the A406 and Hackney Wick.
+Three junctions are missing from the start of the motorway — at the London end it starts at junction 4.
+The unbuilt part would have been a route further into London to reach Ringway 1, a proposed inner ring motorway for London.
+That link was eventually built to a different design in the 1990s as the A12 between the A406 and Hackney Wick.

 Views of the M11 from on and off the road.
 If you have a photo to contribute, contact me.